 There is no silver bullet

-There is no best practices.
-No single technology can be the answer for an exisiting problem.
-Each challenge has to be seen in it’s context of the current circumstances.
+There are no best practices.
+No single technology can be the answer to an existing problem.
+Each challenge has to be seen in the context of the current circumstances.

 1.01 ^ 365 = 37.78 0.99 ^ 365 = 0.02